 If you have access to the Internet, an email address, and have your EBT card, you can set up a “My Account Page” (MAP).
-While there are a number of questions to fill out, follow these steps to set up your MAP:
+Follow these steps to set up your MAP:

-Step 2: Look out for an email sent back to you from the MAP with a link.
+Step 2: Look out for an email sent back to you from the MAP with a special web link.
 This takes just a couple of minutes.
-Check your spam filter if you do not get an email.
+(Check your spam filter if you do not get an email.)

 Step 3: Click on the web link in the DTA email you receive from the Virtual Gateway.
-You will be asked to create a password and answer two security questions for the account.
-The next screen will show you an assigned “username”---usually first letter of your first name followed by last name and possibly a number---for example, Msmith2.
+You will be asked to create a password and answer two “security questions” for the account (such as your favorite food or favorite animal).
+The next screen will show you an assigned “username.”
+The username is the first letter of your first name followed by last name and possibly a number---for example, Msmith2.
 Be sure you write this down—the username will also be sent to the email you provided.

 Step 4: The three steps above set up the MAP account.
-To get access to your personal case information, you now need to log-in, click on the “My Account Page” link in the middle of the screen.
-Then you need to enter the following four pieces of information:
+To get access to your personal case information, you now need to log-in and click on the “My Account Page” link in the middle of the screen.
+Then you need to enter the following three pieces of information: